Home Page Site Map Useful Links Email Me Glossary Next Page

 The Pietas of The Emperor

-On the near right, the plural legend PIETAS AVGG on this antoninianus refers to the two male emperors, Gallienus and his father Valerian.
+On the leftmost of these next three coins, the plural legend PIETAS AVGG on this antoninianus refers to the two male emperors, Gallienus and his father Valerian.
 The image is not of Pietas, but the emperors themselves, one carrying a short sceptre tipped with an eagle, and the other a parazonium.
 They are shown facing each other and sacrificing from a patera over a small lit altar that stands between them.

 The antoninianus of Herennius Etruscus on the far right shows Mercury, the god of trade and commerce, with his bulging purse and caduceus, combined with the familiar legend PIETAS AVGG.
 Mercury was said to be the first god to teach organised religion, and this is undoubtedly the reason for his appearance on a coin with this legend.
 This combination also appears for Numerian.
 Mercury is more commonly given legends like FIDES AVG, indicating confidence in the emperor's ability to maintain fruitful commerce.